 4. Every day is different.
 I was never really all that into working in an office environment.
 Possibly because a lot of those types of jobs can mean doing the same thing day after day.
 There are definitely similarities to each wedding day and you come to learn to anticipate what might happen next, but there are always so many unique things about each wedding and it keeps me on my toes!
 I also rarely spend every single weekday doing the same work.
 I’m spending time working on social media strategies one day, blogging the next, preparing my taxes, emailing with clients, packaging gifts, designing albums, bookkeeping, etc. There’s always something different to do!
 You can never be too bored!

 5. I get to travel a lot.
-It’s given me the opportunity to explore my state (and John’s home state of MD, too!) from corner to corner.
-We’ve shot with our toes in the sand and literally driven up and down mountains to be alongside our clients on their wedding days.
+It’s given me the opportunity to explore Virginia, Maryland, and DC from corner to corner.
+I’ve shot with my toes in the sand and literally driven up and down mountains to be alongside our clients on their wedding days.
+I’ve photographed in New Jersey, NYC, Mexico, California, and more!
 It’s fun to be able to combine two things I really enjoy (photographing weddings and traveling) into one job!

 8. I actually really love running my business on the back end.
 I think a lot of creative people struggle as business owners because they don’t have the mentality that you need to run your own business.
 I’m kind of odd in that I love to do creative things, such as (obviously) photography, but I am also really analytical and business minded.
 I love blogging, bookkeeping, marketing, etc. I love planning out my goals and figuring out how to accomplish them.
 I think I’m so lucky to have a job that lets me work both parts of my brain!